vhaghani26/rocketchip/README.md

 vT.B.D.

 **Rocketchip is currently being redone.
-The usage information listed below is no longer relevant/compatible with the current version of Rocketchip.
 The README.md will be redone shortly to include updated usage instructions and a tutorial for getting started.**

 ## What is Rocketchip?